-- Committed to meeting once per month (or at least 5 of 6 planned sessions) during the Fall 2019 and Spring 2020 semesters to discuss, think, learn together, and to write
+- Commit to meeting once per month (or at least 5 of 6 planned sessions) during the 2020-21 academic year to discuss, think, learn together, and write

-- Are willing to actively listen to and share with colleagues in the group
+- Be willing to actively listen to and share with colleagues in the group

 How Participants Benefit: By participating, faculty will share with and learn from campus colleagues who have experience in the systematic assessment of teaching and learning.
 Participants engaged in a SoTL project may value the opportunity to solicit feedback from peers on their projects and benefit from the structure of a regular meeting.
 Those not currently engaged in a project may find ideas for new projects, potential collaborators, and new SoTL skills.

-Early in the Fall semester, FLC members met to finalize the FLC goals, meeting times and dates, and agenda in advance of 6 sessions (3 Fall, 3 Spring).
+Early in the fall semester, FLC members met to finalize the FLC goals, meeting times and dates, and agendas.

 - SoTL project check-ins, accountability, and writing time

-SoTL Workshops.
-In addition to the FLC sessions, SoTL workshops are planned to provide specific learning opportunities (3 Fall, 3 Spring) such as working with the IRB on SoTL projects, identifying collaborators, etc.
+SoTL Workshops: In addition to the FLC sessions, SoTL workshops are planned to provide specific learning opportunities such as working with the IRB on SoTL projects, identifying collaborators, etc.

-Applications for the FLC are closed for the 2019-20 Academic year, but any faculty member is encouraged to inquire about SoTL related projects and are welcome to register for the workshop sessions shown on the CFE calendar and promoted separately via the UNC Event Registration System.
+The 2020-21 FLC has commenced but faculty who are interested in engaging in this should inquire below.
+Workshops will also be shown on the CFE calendar and promoted separately via the CFE’s newsletter, calendar, and social media.
 Please inquire further via our Individual Research Consultations page.
 Then, consider these items below as we set up a consultation with you: